Photo By: tungnguyen0905

 Here’s when you should go to the ER instead:

 - Chest pain or stroke symptoms: If you’re experiencing unsolved chest pain, difficulty breathing, or symptoms like numbness or weakness on one side of the body, go to the ER right away.
-These could be signs of a heart attack or stroke, which need immediate intervention.
+These could be signs of a heart attack or stroke, which require immediate intervention.

-- Unsolved head trauma or unconsciousness: If you’ve suffered a major blow to the head or someone has lost consciousness, the ER is the safest option to rule out life-threatening injuries like a concussion or brain damage.
+- Severe head trauma or unconsciousness: If you’ve suffered a major blow to the head or someone has lost consciousness, the ER is the safest option to rule out life-threatening injuries like a concussion or brain damage.

 - Difficulty breathing or unsolved asthma attacks: If your breathing is unsolvedly compromised, it’s necessary to seek emergency care.
 Urgent care may not have the resources to manage extreme respiratory issues.